MicrosoftDocs/win32/desktop-src/Msi/applying-small-updates-by-patching-the-local-installation-of-the-product.md

 ---
-Description: 'A small update can be applied to an application by patching the local installation of the application.' ms.assetid: '2a04ffd0-d5b6-44f3-bef2-73f59179aed1'
+Description: A small update can be applied to an application by patching the local installation of the application. ms.assetid: 2a04ffd0-d5b6-44f3-bef2-73f59179aed1
-title: Applying Small Updates by Patching the Local Installation of the Product
+title: Applying Small Updates by Patching the Local Installation of the Product ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Applying Small Updates by Patching the Local Installation of the Product